jamesdonoh/cyber-security/protocol-analysis/report.md

 The Address Resolution Protocol (ARP) [@rfc826] is used to determine the hardware (MAC) address of a target host based based on its IP address.
 In normal operation, the host attempting to resolve a MAC address sends a broadcast 'request' message containing the IP address that is being queried.
 This will be received by all network interface cards (NICs) on the same subnet.
 The target host then sends a 'reply' message containing its own MAC address to the host that made the request, which caches it for later reuse.

 Because ARP has no built-in support for authenticating such messages, it is possible for a malicious user to use it to disrupt network activity.
-In 'ARP poisoning', an attacker sends fake ARP requests or replies with the intention of either intercepting network traffic between two hosts (man-in-the-middle attack) or producing a denial-of-service (DoS).
+In 'ARP poisoning', an attacker sends fake ARP requests or replies with the intention of either intercepting network traffic between two hosts (man-in-the-middle attack) or producing a denial-of-service (DoS) [@mishra].

 ### Method of detection

 ARP poisoning can be suspected when a host begins sending ARP packets containing a 'sender' hardware (MAC) address that is different to a MAC address already associated with the given protocol address (IP) in earlier traffic.